 Who should read An Epic Swindle?

 Any Liverpool fan will want to read this book.
-You may not enjoy but it’s essential reading to get a better understanding of what happened during this period.
+You may not enjoy it but it’s essential reading to get a better understanding of what happened during this period.

 Complement the book with Inverting The Pyramid, to get a deeper understanding of football and its other elements that lie away from the playing field.